bhauman/figwheel-main/docs/docs/editor-integration.md

 ## Editors and nREPL

-Almost all editor integrations in the ClojureScript eco-system can utilize nREPL for communication.
+Almost all editor integrations in the ClojureScript ecosystem can utilize nREPL for communication.
 This is why understanding it and its role as a REPL server is important.